What Is a Credit Report and Why Is It Important?

 Once you open your credit report, you’ll see personal information, including your Social Security number and any previous names, addresses, and phone numbers that you’ve had.
 You’ll also be able to look through your credit card accounts.
 This will indicate whether you are current or delinquent on your payments.

-You’re entitled to one free report per bureau each year, available only at AnnualCreditReport.com.
+You’re entitled to one free report per bureau every 12 months, available only at AnnualCreditReport.com.
 Unless you plan to apply for a loan, you may want to space out the requests over the course of the year.
 That way, you can monitor any unexpected changes.

 By tracking your credit report over time, you will become more aware of your finances.
 Plus, you’ll be better prepared when you want to apply for a major loan.